|

 outdoors.

-They're romantic, all right, but
+They're romantic, all right, but they're

 not like the sight